 |Integrations||Google Drive, Jira Cloud, Slack, Power BI, Tableau, Salesforce, Dropbox and more||Microsoft 365 and other Microsoft products|

 The best features of Asana

 Asana makes task management simple — and, as far as project management software goes, it’s fairly robust.
 Some of Asana’s best features include the following:

 - Subtask creation: Larger tasks can be broken into smaller, more manageable steps, which can then be combined into larger blocks or milestones.

 - Task delegation: Tasks can be assigned to other people from within the task, making it easier to move tasks down the pipeline.

 - Comprehensive notes: Each task includes comprehensive notes written through a WYSIWYG editor.

-- Multiple view styles: Organize tasks by calendar view, kanban board, list or timeline, depending on what’s easiest to follow.
+- Multiple view styles: Tasks can be organized by calendar, kanban, list or timeline view, depending on what’s easiest to follow.